Lilian-Chinelo/Personal-Portfolio/README.md

 ## Personal Portfolio

-This is a code repository for my Personal Porfolio website.
-It offers insight on my profile and skillsets at a glance.
+This is a code repository for my Personal Portfolio website.
+It offers insight into my profile and skillsets at a glance.

 This is always an ongoing project as I continue to update my skills and project history.